LentoMan/personal-index-tts-docker/README.md

 # Personal IndexTTS Web UI Docker
 Privacy focused local docker environment for [IndexTTS](https://github.com/index-tts/index-tts) Web UI with offline mode support and easy access to files.

+## News
+ - Changed docker base images to 12.8.0-cudnn-devel-ubuntu24.04, make sure to run `./build-docker-images.sh` again
+ - Updated script to support IndexTTS 1.5, to try out the new models, set `checkpoint="1.5"` in `webui-user.sh`

 ## Features
 - Easy to install, setup and launch
 - Offline mode, prevents the container from accessing the internet, while still allowing access to the webui